-Labour economics: minimum wages, employment protection legislation, disability and labour market programmes.
+Labour economics: minimum wages, employment protection legislation, psychic disorders, labour market programmes.

 Among the questions that Per Skedinger tries to answer with his research:

-- What are the effects from minimum wages on employment, unemployment and self-employment among marginal groups, such as young people and refugee immigrants?
+- What are the effects from collectively agreed minimum wages on employment and wage dynamics among marginal groups, such as young people and refugee immigrants?

 - Can psychic disorders among young people be explained by their having difficulties on the labour market?

 Effects of Payroll Tax Cuts for Young Workers